 In this paper, we present results from a 20-h FAST observing project (ID: PT2021\_0102), with the goal of finding exotic pulsar systems in seven open clusters.
-After initial analysis of these observations, we found a 1.9-second pulsar, J1922+37, which is likely to be associated with open cluster NGC~6791.
-If confirmed, J1922+37 will be the first pulsar discovered in an open cluster and will provide new insights into the stellar evolution in open clusters.
+After initial analysis of these observations, we found a 1.9-second pulsar, J1922+37, which may be associated with the open cluster NGC~6791.
+If confirmed, J1922+37 will be the first pulsar discovered in an open cluster and will provide new insights into stellar evolution and neutron star production in open clusters.

 The remainder of the paper is organized as follows.
 We first describe the observations in Section~\ref{sec:obs}, then introduce the search method in Section~\ref{sec:method} and present our results in Section~\ref{sec:result}, before discussing the results in Section~\ref{sec:discussion}.
 The paper is concluded in Section~\ref{sec:summary}.